Checklist before installation

 Please review your current Jira memory settings before installing eazyBI.
 If your Jira server will not have enough available memory then eazyBI might fail to start as well as overall Jira performance could be affected.

-To ensure better performance of eazyBI it is recommended to set Jira Java VM available memory to 1 GB or more (if using Java 8 then the recommended setting is 2 GB or more) and Total PermGen memory to 384 MB or more (512 MB recommended when you have many Jira plugins).
-See Increasing Jira Memory for detailed instructions how to do it in your Jira installation.
+To ensure better performance of eazyBI it is recommended to set Jira Java VM available memory to 2 GB or more.
+See Increasing Jira Memory for detailed instructions on how to do it in your Jira installation.

 setenv.bat file (if you run Jira as Windows service then please follow Increasing Jira Memory / Windows service instructions instead).
 Later while using eazyBI check Jira Administration / System / Troubleshooting & Support / System Info / Java VM Memory Statistics page to see how much available memory is used and if it is necessary to increase it more.